simranshaikhxyz/my-projects/README.md

-# My Python Projects
+# My Projects
 simran shaikh
-This repository contains my Python projects with GUI and database integration.
+This repository contains my Python projects with GUI and database integration, and my Java projects.
 Each project includes code, documentation, and screenshots for easy understanding.

 ---

 ## 📂 Projects

-### 1 Pet Shop Management System
+### 1. Pet Shop Management System
 A Python-based GUI application to manage pets in a shop.
 Features include adding, viewing, and managing pet details in a database.

 **Technologies Used**
 - Python
 - Tkinter (GUI)
 - SQLite (Database)

+---

-# 2 Customized Graph Plotter
+### 2. Customized Graph Plotter
 A Python-based GUI tool for creating and customizing graphs easily.
 Users can input data, choose graph types, and apply custom styles.

----
-## 🛠 Technologies Used
+**Technologies Used**
 - Python
-- Tkinter (for GUI)
+- Tkinter (GUI)
 - Matplotlib (for plotting graphs)

 ---

 ### 3. Prayer Management System
 A Java Swing-based desktop application to manage prayers with real-time data integration.